OEUG99/Knowledge-Garden/pages/Buddhism.md

 				-
 			- #### Study (Dhamma-Vicaya)
 				- Buddhist also study and contemplate on Buddhist teachings.
 This involves reading scared texts, such as Sutras (discourses of the Buddha).
-			-
+			- #### Service and Generosity (Dana):
+				- Generosity and service are a key aspect of the buddhist practice.
+Dana, -
 -